Solving problems with ML

 • Could the ML model be integrated as a new feature within an existing product and thereby, e.g., make this product more appealing to customers?

-• Could the ML solution be sold as an entirely new product, e.g., offered as a Software-as-a-Service (SaaS) solution?
+• Could the ML solution be sold as an entirely new product or service, e.g., offered as a Software-as-a-Service (SaaS) solution?

 Please note that how the ML solution will be used in the end might also be a strategic decision that can be different for every organization.
 For example, an ML solution that recognizes scratches in produced products might be used by one company to improve their internal production process, while another company that produces the machines that make the products could integrate this as a new feature in their machines, and a third company might offer this as a SaaS solution compatible with different production lines.